lincc-frameworks/tdastro/docs/simulations.rst

 The core idea behind TDAstro is that we want to generate light curves from parameterized models of physical objects.
-The ``BasePhysicalModel`` class defines the structure for modeling physical objects and if subclassed into ``SEDModel`` (for models that simulate spectral energy distributions) and ``BandfluxModel`` (for models that simulate band fluxes).
+The ``BasePhysicalModel`` class defines the structure for modeling physical objects and is subclassed into ``SEDModel`` (for models that simulate the full spectral energy distributions) and ``BandfluxModel`` (for models that simulate band fluxes).
 New object types can be derived from either of these two subclasses.

 For new SED-type models, the class needs to implement a ``compute_flux()`` function that generates the noise-free flux densities in the object's rest frame given information about the times, wavelengths, and